Georges Cochevelou: Career

 Gradually Georges' interest in Brittany was rekindled, particularly in the Breton movement, of which he had never completely lost sight.
 One of his passions was in cabinetmaking—he made furniture and musical instruments.
 Furthermore, he played the piano, the transverse flute and the oboe.
 He tried to recreate the Celtic harp, an instrument forgotten when the Duchy of Brittany lost its independence, at the end of the Middle Ages.
 He did research about it in the years 1946-1951, increasing his number of meetings and document retrievals, until finally he produced a prototype based on his personal designs.
-At the age of sixty three, he brought ambition, passion and perfectionism to this work which began in April, 1952 which lasted a year.
+At the age of sixty three, he brought ambition, passion and perfectionism to this work which began in April 1952 and lasted a year.
 Fifteen years of work allowed him to create a "perfect and magical harp" according to his son, realizing his dream in the early 1950s.
 He created, in April 1953, "Telenn gentañ", a harp model equipped with nylon strings.
 This work was the outcome of much research and calculation.

 The sound of this harp, as well as the various performances and the recitals by his son Alan, created an enthusiasm for the harp which caused the revival of the instrument in Brittany in the 1950s.
 In 1959, he harmonized and arranged the pieces of Alan's first record.
 He produced about twenty copies which in the Celtic circles of Saint-Malo, Pontivy, Redon.
 In 1964, he created an instrument inspired by the 15th or 16th century Irish harp, fitted with metallic strings which gave him a tone similar to the twelve-stringed guitar or zither.

-Jord died on December 20, 1974 in Saint-Mandé (Val-de-Marne).
+Jord died on 20 December 1974 in Saint-Mandé (Val-de-Marne).
 In 1976, Alan dedicated his album Trema'n Inis ("Towards the island") to Georges.
-His wife died on September 26, 2005 in Limeil-Brévannes (Val-de-Marne) at the age of 102.
+His wife died on 26 September 2005 in Limeil-Brévannes (Val-de-Marne) at the age of 102.
 Alan paid tribute to her with the song "Over there, over there" on the album Explores in 2006.
 Both rest in the cemetery of Gourin, following the wishes of Georges.